cksystemsteaching/selfie/README.md

 In addition to the encoding of most web pages on the Internet, there is another major application of ASCII that we would like to mention which is *email*.
 All your email is encoded in ASCII.
 This was fine before people wanted to email pictures and PDFs as attachments to their email.
 The solution that people came up with is to encode all content of your email including all attachments, yes, in ASCII!
 Some email clients allow you to see that by viewing email in *raw* format.
 You can then see that even your pictures and PDFs are encoded in, unsurprisingly, rather long sequences of ASCII characters.
 The standard that defines how to encode attachments in ASCII is called *Multipurpose Internet Mail Extensions* abbreviated *MIME*.
 This is an example of a two-layered encoding of information.
 MIME encodes attachments in a sequence of ASCII characters which in turn are encoded in a sequence of ASCII codes since everything in the end needs to be just bits.

 ASCII is great but what about Greek letters, Chinese letters, and so on, but also accents and, of course, all those Emojis?
 ASCII only supports a total of 128 different characters because that is what fits into seven bits.
 You have probably encountered that limitation if you use languages other than English.
 Well, there is a newer standard for encoding characters called *8-bit Unicode Transformation Format* abbreviated *UTF-8*.
 One important difference to ASCII is that UTF-8 uses eight rather than seven bits to encode characters.
 In fact, UTF-8 uses multiples of eight-bit binary numbers for encoding a lot more than just 128 characters.
 However, UTF-8 is *backwards-compatible* to ASCII by setting the eighth most-significant bit, which is unused in ASCII, to 0 to distinguish ASCII from encodings that use more than the seven bits of ASCII.
-These days most text including most ASCII is encoded in UTF-8, even selfie's source code in `selfie.c`.
+These days most text including most ASCII is encoded in UTF-8, even the source code in `selfie.c`.
 If you are interested how this works in detail follow up about ASCII and UTF-8 on the web!

 To see ASCII and UTF-8 at work, you can also try: